KobeNorris/Frogger-COMP2013-UNUK-/README.md

 * **Game termination**
     1. Lost all lifes <27/Nov/2019>:
-        * Player used up his three chances of life;
+        * Player used up his all chances of life;
         * Player gets a deduction of 50 points each time.
     2. Used all time <08/Dec/2019>:
         * Each time player used up his 90 seconds, frogger dies automatically;